galaxyproject/galaxy-hub/content/news/2021-10-galaxy-update/index.md

 </div>

 The GTN library has a new section, the **Data Science Survival Kit** for tutorials focused on Data Science.
-Initially it has three tutorials in it:
+Initially, it has three tutorials in it:

-* [CLI basics in Galaxy ](https://training.galaxyproject.org/training-material/topics/data-science/tutorials/cli-advanced/tutorial.html), by The Carpentries, Helena Rasche, and Bazante Sanders
+* [CLI basics in Galaxy ](https://training.galaxyproject.org/training-material/topics/data-science/tutorials/cli-advanced/tutorial.html), by The Carpentries, Helena Rasche, and Bazante Sanders.
-* [Advanced CLI in Galaxy ](https://training.galaxyproject.org/training-material/topics/data-science/tutorials/cli-basics/tutorial.html), by The Carpentries, Helena Rasche, and Bazante Sanders
+* [Advanced CLI in Galaxy ](https://training.galaxyproject.org/training-material/topics/data-science/tutorials/cli-basics/tutorial.html), by The Carpentries, Helena Rasche, and Bazante Sanders.
 * [CLI Educational Game - Bashcrawl](https://training.galaxyproject.org/training-material/topics/data-science/tutorials/cli-bashcrawl/tutorial.html), by Helena Rasche.

 </div>